jackedison/world-cup-2022-stochastic-poisson/README.md

+**2021-07-11 update: my algorithm won the competition with 75 points!
+I have extended the code to simulate average score and would have won ~34.3% of the time over 11,000 trials.**

+**Tweaking root phi weighting and u of poisson distribution is a straightforward means to optimise (or overfit) for the future.
+Goal forecasts are too tail heavy.**

 <h1>Euro 2020 Stochastic Poisson Distribution Results Generator (+ Oddschecker web scraping)</h1>

 As a friendly competition we predict Euro and World Cup results on a biennial basis.